Section 1.1 - Name. The name of the corporation is Deep Roots Market, Inc. (referred to in these bylaws as "the Cooperative").

 Section 3.6 - Quorum.
 The presence in person or, when authorized, by written ballot at the opening of the meeting of twenty-five owners or three percent of all owners, whichever is lesser, shall be necessary and sufficient to constitute a quorum for the transaction of business at any meeting of owners.

 Section 3.7 ‑ Voting.
 At all meetings of owners, each owner shall have one and only one vote on each issue submitted to a vote of owners.
 Voting by proxy shall not be permitted.
 Unless otherwise required by law or by these by-laws, issues shall be decided by plurality of votes cast in the case of election of directors and by two-thirds of votes cast as to other issues.
+However, any director, to be elected, must receive a minimum of ten percent of the votes cast.
 Notwithstanding any other provision of these bylaws, the Board may authorize voting by mail in conjunction with or in lieu of a meeting of owners, provided that an adequate description of the matter to be voted upon is included in the notice of the meeting, and votes cast by mail are counted together with votes cast at the meeting, if any.

 Section 3.8 - Issues submitted by owners.
 Notices of a meeting of owners shall include any proper issues submitted by petition of five percent of owners.
 Petitions must be received at the Cooperative not less than ninety days before the date of the meeting at which they are to be presented to a vote of owners.